KenKundert/inform/doc/user.rst

 Informant Arguments
 """""""""""""""""""

-By default, all of the unnamed arguments converted to strings and then joined together using a space between each argument.
+By default, all of the unnamed arguments are converted to strings and then joined together using a space between each argument.
 However, you can use named arguments to change this behavior.
 The following named arguments are used to control the informants: